rroemhild/flask-ldapconn/README.rst

 Bind as user
 ------------

-To bind as user for the current request save a new connection to ``flask.g.ldap_conn``:
+To bind as user for the current request instance a new connection from ``flask.g.ldap_conn``:

 .. code-block:: python

     g.ldap_conn = ldap.connect(userdn, password)
     user = User.query.get(userdn)

 Unit Test
 ---------